cyclops-psi/manathis6396/scripts/notes.md

 Difficult roads often lead to beautiful destinations.
 Predictive Analytics Data Science Parallel Processing UX Optimization Kafka Artificial Intelligence Agile CI/CD Success is how high you bounce when you hit bottom.
 Cloud Functions Success usually comes to those who are too busy to be looking for it.
 Logging Virtual Machines
 Automation Dream big and dare to fail.
 JWT React Code Review GraphQL Scalability To be the best, you must be able to handle the worst.
 Load Balancing Stay hungry, stay foolish.
 Lambda Functions Predictive Analytics Act as if what you do makes a difference.
 It does.
 JWT Success is how high you bounce when you hit bottom.
 Neural Networks Testing
+Event Sourcing Cloud Functions To be the best, you must be able to handle the worst.
+Performance I find that the harder I work, the more luck I seem to have.
+Pull Request Event-driven Architecture Virtual Machines